 If Livanta gets your request within the fast appeal time frame (no later than the day you're scheduled to be discharged), it will notify the hospital and then you will get a “Detailed notice of discharge”.
 This notice will give you information as to why your services are no longer necessary, a description of the Medicare policy, and how the policy applies to you.

 After Livanta looks at your medical information and speaks to you, they will decide if you are ready to be discharged within one day of getting the information they need.

 If Livanta decides that you are being discharged too soon, then Medicare will cover your hospital stay as long it is medically necessary.
 You will have to continue to pay your copays and deductibles.

-Ask Livanta for a fast appeal no later than noon of the first day after the day you get the Notice of Medicare Non Coverage.
-If Livanta decides that your services are ending to soon, Medicare may continue to cover your SNF, HHA, CORF or hospice services, except for the deductible and copays.
+Ask Livanta for a fast appeal no later than noon of the first day after the day you get the Notice of Medicare Non-Coverage.
+If Livanta decides that your services are ending too soon, Medicare may continue to cover your SNF, HHA, CORF or hospice services, except for the deductible and copays.